 Tips and Tricks

-- Let your cake cool for about 10 minutes in the pan after baking before removing them.
+- Let your cake layers cool for about 10 minutes in the pans after baking before removing them.
 This helps keep the cake from sticking and falling apart as you try to take it out of the pan!

 - I like to use Bake Even Strips in my layer cakes.
 These handy little tools help the layers stay even while baking which makes for an ideal taste and appearance.

 - Make sure the cake is completely cool before you add the frosting.
 Patience is a virtue here; even a slightly warm cake will make your frosting runny.

 More Cake Recipes

 - Strawberry Layer Cake

 - Lemon Bundt Cake Recipe

 - White Cake with Cranberry Filling

 - Peanut Butter Cake